pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * `due "CS2103 V1.1" 16/12`

   To create a deadline named `CS2103 V1.1` with due date of 16th December.

 * `due "event proposal" 6pm`

   To create a deadline named `event proposal` with due time at today's 6 pm.

 * `due "EE2024 homework 1" 1/11/2016 6am`

   To create a deadline named `EE2024 homework 1` at 2016 1st October 6 am.

 ### List tasks: `list`

 List certain type of task stored in the database

     list task|event|due

 * `list task` will show all floating tasks according to the order of their priority.

 * `list event` will show all events according to the order of their starting time.

-* 'list due' will show all deadline according to their due time and due date. (when sorting the deadline without due time, the sorting will use 11:59 pm of the due date as deafault)
+* `list due` will show all deadline according to their due time and due date. (when sorting the deadline without due time, the sorting will use 11:59 pm of the due date as default)

 * Every tasks (floating tasks / events / deadlines) will have a unique index to differentiate their uniqueness.
-And their index will also be listed besides them when `list` command is excuted.
+And their index will also be listed besides them when `list` command is executed.

 * The overdue/past/finished tasks will not be listed.